Afrikaans grammar: Loanwords

-All languages borrow words from other languages, which are then either used as is or slightly changed.
+All languages borrow words from other languages, which are then either used as is or slightly changed, as loanwords.

 Afrikaans has borrowed many words from Dutch that we understand well; from the Khoi languages (e.g. karee (karee), dagga (marijuana), kwagga (quagga)); from Malay-Portuguese (bobotie (bobotie - a South African traditional dish), blatjang (chutney), piesang (banana), piering (saucer), spens (pantry)); from African languages (lobola (dowry), mamba (mamba - a type of snake), pasella (free)); from German (bank (bank), stoel (chair), poedel (poodle)); from French (garage (garage), restaurant (restaurant), plafon (ceiling)); from Latin (especially legal terms, such as modus operandi (mode of operation)); from Portuguese, Spanish, Italian, Persian, Greek and English: gholf (golf), trein (train), speaker (speaker), parlement (parliament).

 Neologisms/new creations

-are words that are new to a language, often as a result of new technology, such as internet terms eg. e-pos (email).
+Neologisms are words that are new to a language, often as a result of new technology, such as internet terms, e.g. e-pos (email).

 Archaisms/old words

-are no longer commonly used, but still exist in older writings, such as the words for items of use from the past e.g. Japons (archaic form of Japans (Japanese)).
+Archaic words are no longer commonly used, but still exist in older writings, such as the words for items of use from the past, e.g. Japons (archaic form of Japans (Japanese)).